-- The Government will also ensure that in 10 years, land devoted to food production 3 will be increased to 50% of all prime agricultural land in every region, and that the following indicators will considerably and steadily increase over the same 10 years.
-5 together with other structural and process indicators, as may be determined in the implementing rules and regulations of this framework act: 7 - a) percentage of development of ancestral lands; 8
+The Government will also ensure that in 10 years, land devoted to food production will be increased to 50% of all prime agricultural land in every region, and that the following indicators will considerably and steadily increase over the same 10 years, together with other structural and process indicators, as may be determined in the implementing rules and regulations of this framework act:

+a) percentage of development of ancestral lands;

-- b) percentage of rural population with access to productive resources; - c) share of budget spent on programmes aiming at creating access to 10 productive resources; 11 - d) percentage of budget spent on agri-research, agri-extension, irrigation, 12 training, technology, credits and rural development; 13 - e) percentage of rural female-headed households, or rural women, with legal 14 title to agriculture land; 15 - f) percentage of public budget allocation for social transfer programmes to those unable to feed themselves; - g) coverage of marginalized and disadvantaged population taking part in social transfer programmes; - h) percentage of marginalized and disadvantaged population covered by a public nutrition supplement programme; 21 - i) percentage of population aware of available food and nutrition programmes; and - j) coverage of school feeding programmes.
-24 with chronically malnourished individuals.
-In measuring the incidence of hunger, 1 2 the key primary data sources will include the National Nutrition Surveys (NNS): the Survey of Hunger Incidence in the Philippines (SHIP); the self-rated hunger 3 indicator of the Social Weather Stations (SWS); and household surveys of the National Statistics Office (NSO), namely the Family Income and Expenditure 5 Survey (FIES) and the Annual Poverty Indicators Survey (APIS).
+- b) percentage of rural population with access to productive resources; - c) share of budget spent on programmes aiming at creating access to productive resources; - d) percentage of budget spent on agri-research, agri-extension, irrigation, training, technology, credits and rural development; - e) percentage of rural female-headed households, or rural women, with legal title to agriculture land; - f) percentage of public budget allocation for social transfer programmes to those unable to feed themselves; - g) coverage of marginalized and disadvantaged population taking part in social transfer programmes; - h) percentage of marginalized and disadvantaged population covered by a public nutrition supplement programme; - i) percentage of population aware of available food and nutrition programmes; and - j) coverage of school feeding programmes.

+25 Periodic reviews will be undertaken to ensure compliance with set targets.
+In 26 the implementation of this framework act, priority will be given to identified areas with chronically malnourished individuals.
+In measuring the incidence of hunger, 1 the key primary data sources will include the National Nutrition Surveys (NNS); 2 the Survey of Hunger Incidence in the Philippines (SHIP); the self-rated hunger 3 indicator of the Social Weather Stations (SWS); and household surveys of the 4 National Statistics Office (NSO), namely the Family Income and Expenditure 5 Survey (FIES) and the Annual Poverty Indicators Survey (APIS).
 There shall be 6 authorized to be appropriated such amounts as necessary to carry out the 7 provisions of this Act, to be included in the annual budget of the Department of 8 Tourism in the General Appropriations Act.
 9